lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

 Given the way that navigation Segues are implemented, the `prepare(for:sender:)`  must be overridden in the child ViewController.
-To keep this routing code in the router, simply create an extension in the Router ViewController's file:
+To keep this routing code in the router's file, simply create an extension in the Router ViewController's file:

 ```swift
 extension ListViewController {